enricopolanski/functional-programming/README.md

 Let's see some more complex example.

-Given a type `A`, the _endomorphisms_ (an endomorphism is simply a function whose domain and codomain are the same) on `A` allow a monoid instance:
+Given a type `A`, the _endomorphisms_ (an endomorphism is simply a function whose domain and codomain are the same) on `A` admit a monoid instance:

 ```ts
 type Endomorphism<A> = (a: A) => A